plagueremedygames/demo-source-code/README.md

 1. Install and open GameMaker Studio 2, as well as git
 2. Open your command prompt and run the command ```git clone https://github.com/plagueremedygames/demo-source-code.git``` from where you want the project to be stored
-3. Attempt to import the project into GameMaker using the import button or by just dragging the files into an empty project folder
+3. Import the project into GameMaker using the import button or by just dragging the files into an empty project folder
-4. ???
-5. Profit.